RoMcGill/Reel/README.md

 ## Colours
 <img src="./readme-images/Screenshot 2022-08-26 at 23.25.19.png">
-the colour scheme was chosen as there is a nice contrast between diffrent elements which makes for a pleasurable user experience also the colour schem plays a role in helping the user feel familiar with the site as the gradient used is similar to instagram just with diffrent colours, the fade from dark green to bright green in the background is like instagrams gradient from dark purple to bright pink.
+The colour scheme was chosen as there is a nice contrast between diffrent elements which makes for a pleasurable user experience.
+The colour scheme plays a role in helping the user feel familiar with the site as the gradient used is similar to instagram just with diffrent colours.
+The fade from dark green to bright green in the background is like instagrams gradient from dark purple to bright pink.

 ## Fonts
-The fonts implemented on the site are Fira sans with sans-serif as a fallback these fonts were used thoughout the site to add charachter, style and legibility
+The fonts implemented on the site are Fira sans with sans-serif as a fallback.
+The fonts were used thoughout the site to add charachter, style and legibility

 ## Structure
-ease of use was the goal for this site. the navagation bar at ther top of the page provides easy clikable links to each section of the site, from there you can dive deeper into other features of the site.
+Ease of use was the goal for this site. the navagation bar at ther top of the page provides easy clikable links to each section of the site, from there you can dive deeper into other features of the site.

 ### Website pages
 ### The website is made up of the following pages:

 ### Home page/feed
-this page is your landing page once logged in and will propt you to update your profile information and instruct you what to do next, following these instructions you will find other users and populate this page with their posts after following some users.
+This page is your landing page once logged in and will prompt you to update your profile information and instruct you what to do next, following these instructions you will find other users and populate this page with their posts after following some users.

 ### Register page
-this is where a user can create an account.
+This is where a new user can create an account.

 ### Login page
-on this page users can login to their account.
+On this page users can login to their account.

 ### search page
-this page will show users a list of other users and provide a button to search for users by name.
+This page will show users a list of other users and provide a button to search for users by name.

 ### Logout page
-this page will allow users to log out of the website, this page will also provide the user with an option to log back in.
+This page will allow users to log out of the website, this page will also provide the user with an option to log back in.

 ### Profile page
-where users can add their profile picture first/last name, bio and website.
+This is where users information is shown.
+Users can add their profile picture first/last name, bio and website.
 This page will display thier profile image,bio, name, posted posts and favourited posts.
 If a user is on another users Profile page they will not have the option to edit their profile from there but will have an option to follow the user in its place.

 ### post detail page
-is used for specific posts that a user clicks on, this page will show all of the details of a given post and also provide a button to view the comments and post/delete a comment, view the hashtags and likes associated with the post.
+This page is used for specific posts that a user clicks on, this page will show all of the details of a given post and also provide a button to view the comments and post/delete a comment, view the hashtags and likes associated with the post.

 ### the tags page
-is where all posts with corrisponding tags are displayed.
+This page is where all posts with corrisponding tags are displayed.

 ### the favourites page
-is located in the profile page and when clicked the user posts will no loger show but the posts that the given user has favourited will display instead.
+This page is located in the profile page and when clicked the user posts will no loger show but the posts that the given user has favourited will display instead.

 ### the comment page/modal
-is used to display, post and delete comments on nay given post.
+This page is used to display, post and delete comments on nay given post.

 ### the blog page
-is a site owner run blog to promote businesses and provide users with information.
+This page is a site owner run blog to promote businesses and provide users with information.

 ### Contact page
- with contact form which allows users to send an email to the site owner and provide their feedback or questions.
+This page displays a contact form which allows users to send an message to the site owner and provide their feedback or questions.

 ### 404 error page
+This page is used in place of a standard 404 page.
+It will be shown in the event of an error which does not allow the page to loadT
 ----

 ## Database
 The backend is built on the Django framework using Postgres for the deployed Heroku version I have created a graph model of the site using django-extensions and graphviz to display the model relationships.